OfficialCodeWithYash/OfficialCodeWithYash/README.md

 - 👋 Hi, I’m @OfficialCodeWithYash.
 - 👀 I’m interested in Artificial Intelligence and Machine Learning.
-- 🌱 I’m currently learning Python on a virtual assistant project.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on virtual assistant project.
+- 💞️ I’m looking to collaborate on a virtual assistant project.
 - 📫 How to reach me....
 - 1) You can mail me on my e-mail id 'yashhcoudhary5302@gmail.com'
 - 2) You can come on my youtube channel 'CodeWithYash' "https://www.youtube.com/channel/UCJdPwpxfmsj-2KGexCofoMA".